Ajaymaurya1008/Android-basics/README.md

 ## Note to self

 - An Android app can have multiple activities.
 However, it is recommended to have a single activity
+- When we override the onCreate() method, we must call the superclass implementation to complete the creation of the Activity, so within it, you must immediately call super.onCreate().
+The same is true for other lifecycle callback methods.

 ## 🎯 Purpose
 This repository serves as a personal reference and a learning log for my **Android development journey**.
 Feel free to explore, learn, and contribute!